Fevers and founder – the relationship in horses.

 - One cytokine, in particular, the pyrogen, tells your horse’s hypothalamus to increase the horse’s body temperature – and now your horse has a fever.

-Check your horse’s hooves daily for heat and a digital pulse.
-The video below explains!
+Check your horse’s hooves daily for heat and a digital pulse. (video below)

 Fevers burn up invaders!